Skeins on Branes: Linking numbers of open curves and Lagrangians

 The term $\partial u \OpenHopf \gamma$ is a sort of self-linking correction, which is present to ensure the following invariance:

-\begin{lemma} Let $u_t\colon (\Sigma, \partial \Sigma) \to (X, L) $ be a 1-parameter family of holomorphic curves satisfying the hypotheses of Definition \ref{transversetolag} save with the third replaced by `$u_t(\partial \Sigma)$ is transverse to $\gamma$'.
-Then $u_t \OpenHopf L$, which is defined away from a discrete set of $t$, is constant. \end{lemma} \begin{proof} Evidently this quantity is locally constant where the conditions of Definition \ref{transversetolag} hold.
-It remains to check moments when $u_t(\partial \Sigma)$ crosses $\gamma$ generically.
+\begin{lemma} Let $u_t\colon (S, \partial S) \to (X, L) $ be a 1-parameter family of maps that are holomorphic along the boundary and that satisfies the hypotheses of Definition \ref{transversetolag} save with $(3)$ replaced by `$u_t(\partial S)$ intersects $\gamma$ in general position'.
+Then $u_t \OpenHopf L$, which is defined away from the discrete set of $t$ where $u_t(\partial S)$ intersects $\gamma$, is constant. \end{lemma} \begin{proof} Evidently this quantity is locally constant where the conditions of Definition \ref{transversetolag} hold.
+It remains to check moments when $u_t(\partial S)$ crosses $\gamma$ in general position, i.e., at crossing moments the tangent vector of $u_t(\partial S)$ is linearly independent with the tangent vector of $\gamma$.